-This Vegan Rendang with potato and tofu has all the deep, aromatic and rich flavours of the traditional beef rendang, just minus the meat and cooked in a third of the time.
+This Vegan Rendang with tofu and potatoes has all the deep, aromatic and rich flavours of the traditional beef rendang, just minus the meat and cooked in a third of the time.
 And judging by how popular it is at home, I know you’re going to love it!

 What is Rendang?